dewi-alliance/hotspot-manufacturers/silictec.md

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured, potentially including:

 * Are you using an ECC608.
 Yes or no?
+NO.
 * Encrypted/locked-down firmware.
 Yes or no?
+NO.
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
+No.
 * Encrypted buses, potting and other anti-tampering measures.
-Yes or No?
+Yes or No?No.
-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?
+* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?No.

 ## Hardware Information (required)
 * The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email DeWi (christina@dewi.org).
 Which security (swarm) element are you using?
+SX1302/03
-* Which LoRa chipset are you planning to use in your gateway? (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
+* Which LoRa chipset are you planning to use in your gateway? (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57) SX1302/03
 We recommend you don't use the SX1301 in new designs
 * Where are you sourcing your components from?
+China and globally
 * How many radio modules/ concentrators can you procure?
+We procure all modules, but the delivery time is changing according to the market.

 ## Manufacturing Information (required)
-* Have you built and delivered radio hardware products before?
+* Have you built and delivered radio hardware products before?Yes.
 * Have you built gateways before?
+Yes.
 * How many gateways did you make?
+Routers, Wi-Fi mesh.
 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

 ## Proof of Identity